Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Experiments

-The proposed SIC method is compared against four different strategies.
-First, the CoxPH model~\cite{cox72} uses a linear model with a proportional hazards assumption.
-DeepSurv~\cite{katzman18} applies a neural network to encode the non-linear dependencies under the proportional hazard assumption.
-DeepHit~\cite{lee18} models the survival distribution by discretizing the output times into a fixed number of segments using neural networks.
-XGBoost~\cite{chen16} adapts the gradient boosting tree model for survival analysis.
+\paragraph{Baselines} The proposed SIC method is compared against seven different strategies: CoxPH~\citep{cox72} uses a linear model with a PH assumption; DeepSurv~\citep{katzman18} applies a neural network to encode the non-linear dependencies under PH assumption; DeepHit~\citep{lee18} models the survival distribution by discretizing the output times into a fixed number of segments using neural networks; Random Survival Forests (RSF) and XGBoost (XGB)~\citep{chen16} are tree-based methods for survival analysis; Consurv~\citep{lee24} uses contrastive learning and internalizes the discretization within a hazard network.
+Finally, TabICL + Stacking transforms the survival analysis into a binary classification problem using Survival Stacking~\citep{craig21} and applies TabICL~\citep{qu25}.